 Home to the African Penguin colony

-Today, passionate sea lovers are able to obtain their PADI certification with Pisces Divers, and once qualified can explore fascinating shipwrecks or have fun swimming with seals.
+Today, passionate sea lovers can obtain their PADI certification with Pisces Divers, and, once qualified can explore fascinating shipwrecks or have fun swimming with seals.
 For those who prefer staying on top of the water, the Cape Town Bicycles give you a surreal feeling of freedom as you ‘cycle’ across the sea as part of a tour.

-Another fun activity in Simonstown is rent a SUP (stand up paddleboard) or join a class that will have you up on your feet and seamlessly gliding over the ocean within an hour.
+Another fun activity in Simonstown is renting a SUP (stand-up paddleboard) or joining a class that will have you up on your feet and seamlessly gliding over the ocean within an hour.
 This area is perfect for SUP-pers because there are almost no waves due to the shape of the bay.

 White sandy wide beaches with the historic Kakapo Wreck

 Visit the Slangkop Lighthouse

 Kommetjie lies in what is known as ‘The Deep South’ of Cape Town and is accessible via the scenic Chapman’s Peak or Cape Point, which you should visit while you are in the area with its natural beauty and natural wildlife populations.
 Kommetjie has the feel of a holiday town, with an extremely laid-back approach to life and, if you can live with a ‘no shoes’ attitude, you will love it here.